dspringuel-va/blog-posts/devops-handbook/README.md

 *What*

-Reducing batch size means to have small units of work that can go through all the stream at once and be delivered independently.
+Reducing batch size means to have small units of work that can go through all the streams at once and be delivered independently.

 *Why*